elastic/integrations/packages/system/docs/README.md

 | user.id | Unique identifier of the user. | keyword |

-### Socket_summary
+### Socket summary

-The System `socket_summary` metricset provides the summary of open network sockets in the host system.
+The System `socket_summary` dataset provides the summary of open network sockets in the host system.

 It collects a summary of metrics with the count of existing TCP and UDP connections and the count of listening ports.

-This metricset is available on:
+This dataset is available on:

 - FreeBSD
 - Linux